OmarAI2003/PyTorch-Image-Classifier/README.md

 cat_to_name.json:
            This will give you a dictionary mapping the integer encoded categories to the actual names of the flowers.

+Image Classifier Project:
+           A Jupyter notebook to implement an image classifier with PyTorch.
 ### Accuracy

 ### train..81%